RealNexa/passworx/README.md

 arpspoof (dsniff).

-This grabs a packet from my automatic lawnmower that contains alot of information
+This script grabs a packet from my automatic lawnmower that contains alot of information, including the pin